 Historically, developers and operations folks would set up elaborate procedural scripts in Bash to facilitate automation and configuration of resources.
 Procedural programming represents a step by step set of instructions; do x, then y, to achieve z.

-This new methodology for automatically provisioning servers, network infrastructure, and cloud resources, is referred to as Infrastructure as Code.
-IaC is a relatively new paradigm and is changing the way technologists interface with and manage cloud infrastructure.
+The declarative programming paradigm says that if the desired state is z, then let the tooling take care of x and y automatically.
+We declare the desired end state and then the underlying machinery does the heavy lifting.
 As engineers, we’re used to storing things, all-the-things, in version control.
-This includes resources like READMEs, artifacts, test results, configuration files, etc. Why not store declarative snapshots of the underlying infrastructure that we host our applications on?
-Think about it.
-We’re also accustomed to automating things, all-the-things, whenever possible.
-With modern testing frameworks, we’re able to automate the enforcement of testing standards across all of our projects; with tools like CircleCI, we’re able to automate deployments; and with tools like Terraform, we’re able to automatically provision infrastructure.
+This includes resources like READMEs, artifacts, test results, and configuration files.
+Why not store declarative snapshots of the underlying infrastructure that we host our applications on?
+We’re accustomed to automating things whenever possible.
+With modern testing frameworks, we’re able to automate the enforcement of testing standards across all of our projects.
+With tools like CircleCI, we’re able to automate deployments, and with tools like Terraform, we’re able to automatically provision infrastructure.

 Determinism, visibility, and automation

 There are several reasons to execute Terraform on CircleCI:

 Determinism.
 Terraform is elegant in its simplicity.
 It’s a static binary written in Golang (I <3 Golang).
 Running it in an isolated environment with uniform input will almost invariably produce uniform output.
 We refer to this in computer science (and higher order mathematics) as referential transparency: same input, same output.
 No more “well, it worked on my machine…I’m not sure why it crashes on yours”.